 Once a scene is over, it is up to the rest of the troupe to edit it in order to end it and start a brand new scenes.
 There are a few different ways to edit a scene.

-A Sweep edit is where, once a scene is over, someone from the back line runs across the front of the stage to signify that it is done and a new scene should begin immediately.
+Once a scene is over, someone from the back line runs across the front of the stage to signify that it is done and a new scene should begin immediately.
 By doing this, you are the human equivalent of the line that transitions from one scene to another on a movie screen.

-Wipes will happen when
+Wipes will happen when:

 - A button line is found – a funny moment that is the perfect end to the scene.